Merdeka Center: Memberships

 Merdeka Center is a founding member of the Malaysian Market Research Association, a member of the Asian Network for Public Opinion Research (ANPOR), as well as the World Association for Public Opinion Research (WAPOR).

 Polling

 Elections

-During the 2013 Malaysian general election, Malaysia’s most heated polls in recent times, Merdeka Center was just off by 0.1 per cent in predicting the popular vote, and that they had correctly forecast the Pakatan Rakyat (PR) opposition pact’s victory in 89 seats.
+During the 2013 Malaysian general election, Malaysia’s most heated polls in recent times, Merdeka Center was just off by 0.1 per cent in predicting the popular vote, and had correctly forecast the Pakatan Rakyat (PR) opposition pact’s victory in 89 seats.